Mischa Santora

 Born to Hungarian parents in the Netherlands, Mr. Santora moved with his family of musicians to Switzerland where he began to study violin with his father, a member of the Lucerne Symphony.
 After he received a diploma in violin and teaching from the Academy for School and Church Music in Lucerne, Mr. Santora continued his violin studies with Professor Thomas Brandis, former concertmaster of the Berlin Philharmonic, at the Hochschule der Künste in Berlin.
 Mr. Santora subsequently undertook conducting studies with Otto-Werner Mueller at the Curtis Institute of Music.

-He currently lives with his family in Newton, Massachussets.
+He currently lives with his family in Newton, Massachusetts.